DraggonFantasy/bases-styled-columns/README.md

 **Note**: The name of the property is usually called "note.<name of the property as you see in Obsidian>".
 So if your Obsidian property is called "fancy-column" -> you should use "note.fancy-column" in the plugin settings.

+## Knows bugs

+1. The classes are not always automatically refreshed, e.g. they are not refreshed when you edit the numeric property.
+You can scroll the table or edit text property or reopen the base to refresh the styles.

 ## Examples

 ### JS function configuration